microsoft/fast/packages/fast-data-utilities-react/README.md

-# FAST React data utilities
+# FAST Data utilities React

 React data utilities are used to map data to components and perform other actions that may be necessary to pass data to other FAST-DNA libraries for manipulation, data validation, or storage.
 It relies on the creation of relevant JSON schemas for components, JSON schemas for the purposes of React use additional keyword of `reactProperties` for React children with the "type" of "children".

 ## Installation

 `npm i --save @microsoft/fast-data-utilities-react`

 ## Usage

 ### `mapDataToComponent`

 The `mapDataToComponent` function can be used to map data to a React component.
 It uses JSON Schema, IDs, as well as data to create components from plain data.

 An example of mapping data to a component from the `@microsoft/fast-data-utilities-react` package: